 Khanya Maths and Science Club

-Established in 2000, this club is co-ordinated and run by Mrs Joyce Sewry, with help from the staff and postgraduate students of the Chemistry Department, and Mr Humphrey Atebe, a PhD student in the Department of Education.
+Established in 2000, this club is co-ordinated and run by Mrs Joyce Sewry, with help from the staff and volunteer students of the Chemistry Department at Rhodes University.
 The aim of the Club is to engender a love of Maths and Science amongst its members.
-The Club meets every Saturday morning from 09h00-11h00 at the Albany Museum, and lessons and workshops are presented by scientists and Chemistry students in an accessible and easy to understand manner.
+The Club meetings are held every Saturday morning from 09h00-11h00 at the Albany Museum, and lessons and workshops are presented by scientists and Chemistry students in an accessible and easy to understand manner.